Icrodiscfe/Portfolio/Android/Readme.txt

 In this sample i have worked with android mobile devices.
-In the script example above you can find a simple example on, how to open a DatePicker on an Android device and get the settings back, with the player has done.
+In the script example above, you can find a simple example of the Androids DatePicker.
+It handles the opening of the DatePicker on the mobile device and receiving back the date, that was setted.